CamX Wine Review-Mega Value Over Pricey Label

 What is De Negoce?

 Cameron Hughes is the mastermind behind the concept.
+(Update – now owned by Martin Ray winery).
 Having made a name for himself as a negociant with 20 years experience, he began a private label, Cameron Hughes wine, for unbottled, surplus wines from well-known wineries.
 He did have to sell the Cameron Hughes private label brand (yes, Cameron Hughes wines is no longer owned by Cameron Hughes), and he’s refined the concept at De Negoce wines.

 The “tweak” he added, (which helps with the business’ cash flow) is adding a “futures” model – for new bottlings, the customer pays for the wine before it’s bottled.
 Pre-subscribing the bottling allows De Negoce to offer huge discounts for those jumping in first.
 However, the discount comes with many unknowns, including: